extsamoreno/meli_bootcamp7/14_desafio2/calculatorHouseSquareMeters/README.md

 ```
 ### Things to keep in mind 📌

-_1. When starting the API, the following houses are automatically loaded:_
+_1. When starting the API, the following house is automatically loaded:_
 ```
 {
     "houseName": "Casa1",